 1. Grab a bite at Starboard Market

 We’ve written about this local gem before, but love it so much we thought it was worth mentioning, again.
 If you’re anywhere near Clear Lake, plan a stop at this deli for a sandwich piled high with fresh meats and cheeses, hot soups, and great salads all served next to copious quantities of desserts that are made fresh daily.
 Plus, the folks inside are so nice you’ll feel like you’re visiting old friends when you go there.
+There is no inside dining, so take it down to the park for a picnic or back to your hotel/Airbnb.
 Pro tip: If it’s hot beef sandwich day, go early — it sells out fast to locals who know just how good it is.

 2. Get a great deal on a hotel

 The Lakeside Inn is a historic hotel located right on the shore of Clear Lake.
 We truly appreciated the complimentary night there while we visited Clear Lake.
 The decor of the hotel is just what you’d want in a beach house, and the recently renovated, clean room had all the amenities we wanted as well as a very comfortable bed.
 The hotel is right on the lake, so we had a gorgeous view out our window as well as direct access to the water.
 In summer months, guests can rent a pontoon boat and enjoy a meal at the hotel’s restaurant/bar located right on the water.

 3. Take in the Surf Ballroom

 No list of things to do in Clear Lake would be complete without a stop at The Surf Ballroom.
 This venue is among the most famous landmarks in Clear Lake.
 It’s the last place where Buddy Holly, J.P.
 “The Big Bopper” Richardson, and Ritchie Valens performed before boarding an airplane that crashed shortly after takeoff from the Clear Lake airport.